All 33 Letters of the Russian Alphabet [with Pronunciation and Cyrillic Tips]

 That’s all it takes to start down the road to learning Russian.

-The Russian alphabet uses Cyrillic script, which was first developed in the 800s.
+The Russian alphabet uses Cyrillic script.
 It was originally derived from Greek script, so if you’re familiar with any Greek letters, you’ll probably note some similarities.

 The Russian Alphabet, Letter by Letter